darshanparajuli/jobpool/README.md

 # JobPool
-## Simple thread pool library for Rust.
+## A simple thread pool library for Rust.